sinfull1/thork/README.md

 The Orchestrator

 Thork is a fully non blocking ochestrator capable of orchestrating api,command,repository actions to define a end-to-end sagas.
-Thork utilizes Json inheritance for construction of orchetration config
+Thork utilizes Json inheritance for construction of orchestration config

 Sample Thork config